DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Orlins.md

 # Overview

+> [!NOTE] Pathfinder Possible Ancestries
-*Possible Pathfinder ancestries:* Orcs, Goblins, Hobgoblins
+> Orcs, Goblins, Hobgoblins

 Orcs, Hobgoblins, and Goblins are different [[axiomatic mortals]] created by [[Orthal The Mother]], called Orlin.
 Chitinous and hearty, the Three-fold People, as they are sometimes called, live in large communal hives made of stone and a natural bile made in their stomachs.
 Each race once served as a caste in the hive communities, but no longer.
 Ever since the [[Mothers' Heresy]] several generations ago, the Orlin live in a communist system without formal hierarchy.